 At the start of this article I mentioned that I was mostly interested in Target Records.
 However I have also taken a crack at counting the number of harvests there are for each year.
 For this the Target Instances that were selected are those that harvested more than one page, excluding the Target Records that are crawled daily.
 This resulted in a nice first impression, but it is not yet as clean as I’d like.
 It still contains some failed harvests.

-Goal: Give a rough impression how many succesful harvests there have been for each year.
+Goal: Give a rough impression how many successful harvests there have been for each year.
 If you combine them you have the total amount of harvests available for research.

 Data used: In this case I made my own query on the Web Curator Tool Postgresql database and received the information directly from there.

-This is a short overview of the techniques the KB web archive used to archive the websites.
+This is a short overview of the techniques the KB web archive used to harvest the websites.